 There isn’t just one way to measure a network’s performance.
-Often times, a network performance monitor (NPM) is using several different methods of analysis to determine the performance of a network.
+Often, a network performance monitor (NPM) is using several different methods of analysis to determine the performance of a network.
 By using a combination of methods, NPMs provide a more refined set of performance data to give you a better picture of your network.

 Two of the most common methods of performance monitoring are active monitoring and passive monitoring.
 Some NPMs specialize in one or the other, while others have the ability to do both.
-What’s the differences between them, and which one should you be using?
+What are the differences between them, and which one should you be using?
 Below, we’ll describe what active and passing monitoring do and how you can best use them.

 Active monitoring (also called synthetic monitoring) simulates user behavior to determine potential network performance.
 An active performance monitor doesn’t examine actual users and data, but instead emulates how real users behave on a network.
 This emulation occurs in real-time at set intervals, meaning your monitor will always be analyzing simulated performance data.

 The major benefit of active monitoring is the ability to maintain complete visibility into your network.
 While active monitors aren’t measuring real traffic, they are allowing you to see potential problem areas before they affect users.
 Thanks to real-time analysis, you can instantly eliminate blind spots by gaining info on performance everywhere on your network.
 Active monitors take a proactive approach to network troubleshooting by highlighting potential problem areas before it affects the end-user.

 Active monitoring also helps in determining the performance of newly-integrated hardware.
 Most active monitors are configurable, allowing you to target specific areas of the network to watch over.
 You can see how new connections affect network performance and stop bottlenecks before they hit the end-user.